EisenbergEffect/hello-web-components/README.md

 ## Step Zero

 * Start with a basic HTML document that has an empty JS module script.
-* In the body of the document, add a `name-tag` component representing what we want to get working.
+* In the body of the document, add a `name-tag` element representing what we would like to get working.
-* Start a web server and browse to your HTML file where you should see the text "Web Components".
+* Start a web server and browse to your HTML file.
+You should see the text "Web Components" rendered.
   * I use `http-server -c-0` because I've got Node.js and the `http-server` package globally installed, but you can use whatever platform you've got available.

 #### index.html